 Field of Research Codes (FoRs) are used to describe the areas where research takes place.
-While the ERA 2010 assessment will be based on the 4-digit FoR level, it is possible to drill down further to the 6-digit level in order to be more specific.
+For the purposes of ERA 2015 disciplines will be once again be assessed at the four-digit FoR level as identified in the Australian and New Zealand Standard Research Classification (ANZSRC).
+However it is possible to drill down further to the six-digit level in order to be more specific.
 The full list of FoR codes can be viewed here.

 FoRs are to be used by researchers in two ways: